Limeoats/BigNumber/README.md

 ###`BigNumber(string)`

-You can also use the `=` operator to set a BigNumber equal to an existing BigNumber.
+You can also use the `=` operator to set a BigNumber equal to an existing BigNumber, a number, or a string of numbers.

 Examples: